 Plain old snuggling and cuddling are great ways to bond with your baby.
-Here are some creative ideas for bonding time:
+Here are 5 more creative ideas for bonding time:

 - Take a bath with your newborn baby.
 Bathing with your baby is a great way to initiate the skin-to-skin contact that is so important for your newborns.
 That skin-to-skin contact, plus the combination of warm water, can be especially effective at soothing your baby when she is fussy.
 But remember, safety first!
 This article has some great tips on how to bathe with your baby in a way that’s both bonding and safe.

 - Massage your newborn baby.
-Massage is an excellent way to calm and soothe your baby, and to strengthen the connection between the two of you.
+Massage is an excellent way to calm and soothe your baby.
+It can also strengthen the connection between the two of you.
 Incorporate some essential oils into your massage routine for an even more soothing massage!
-(Just be sure to read this article first, for a list of approved essential oils for babies, as well as tips on using essential oils safely).
+(Just be sure to read this article first, for a list of approved essential oils for babies, as well as tips on using essential oils safely.)
 Want to know more about baby massage, or wondering how to begin?
 Check out our past article all about infant massage!

 - Learn Baby Sign Language with your baby.
 Again, in the newborn stage, your baby is too young to actually learn or understand any of the Baby Sign Language signs.
 But at this stage, that doesn’t matter.
-Simply watching you and listening to your voice is what makes this special (for both of you!)
-And of course, the added bonus is that as your baby grows, she will likely pick up quickly on the basic signs.
-This will lay a great foundation for going even farther in learning Baby Sign Language (should you choose to do that).
+Simply watching you and listening to your voice is what makes this special (for both of you).
+Of course, the added bonus is that as your baby grows, she will likely pick up quickly on the basic signs.
+This will lay a great foundation for going even farther in learning Baby Sign Language.

 - Take a walk with your baby.
 If the weather’s cooperative, take your baby on a stroll.
-The fresh air will be great for both of you, and the exercise you get will do wonders for your overall energy!
-While you walk, don’t be shy about talking aloud to your baby — point out the sights as you pass, name objects for your baby, etc. Getting into this habit now will ensure that as your baby grows, he learns the names for common objects and sights as soon as he’s able.
+The fresh air will be great for both of you!
+The exercise you get will do wonders for your overall energy too!
+While you walk, don’t be shy about talking aloud to your baby!
+Point out the sights as you pass.
+Name objects for your baby, etc. Getting into this habit now will ensure that as your baby grows, he learns the names for common objects and sights as soon as he’s able.

-Exactly how you bond and connect with your baby isn’t important; it’s the bonding and connecting that matters.
-So be sure to take some time, in the midst of all the feedings and night wakings and general busy-ness of those first few months, to simply sit with and enjoy your newborn.
+Exactly how you bond and connect with your baby isn’t important.
+It’s the bonding and connecting that matters.
+So be sure to take some time to simply sit with and enjoy your newborn.
 That’s the first step in creating the kind of strong bonds that will last a lifetime! 🙂

 Newborn Baby Sleep Help That Works